terra-campaigns/unsettled/directory/Deverain/Gary.md

 Gary is [Lorenz](../DuskmeadowFringe/Lorenz.md)'s far uncle.
 He has lost his arm in the [Western Swamp](../FeverSwamp/index.md).

-Gary was a profesor in biology, until he wanted to show the inner workings of the human by operating on one of his students...
+Gary was a professor of biology, until he wanted to show the inner workings of the human body by operating on one of his students...

+## Waxmillian

-Has a doppelganger living as him.
+Waxmillian is a doppelganger living as Gary.
+He was found in [Wellslode](../DuskmeadowFringe/Wellslode.md).

 ## Carries